eltociear/website/src/lib/posts/en/a-grand-strategy-for-european-peace.md

 # Stage I: Building the Launchpad (Years 1-5)
 *Achieving Autonomy Through Strength*

 This stage focuses on Europe's internal strength, reducing vulnerabilities that fuel conflict and creating a foundation for credible diplomacy.
+It is designed to bolster European resilience and succeed even in a world of continued great power competition.
 By prioritizing cohesion and independence, it directly lowers risks of coercion from Russia (e.g., energy leverage) or economic pressures from China and the US.

 ## Pillar 0: Social & Economic Cohesion
 *Resilient to External Manipulation*